Williams PanLab: Precision Psychiatry and Translational Neuroscience

 To improve this situation, we need to provide more successful treatment.

-Our research embraces the study of heterogeneity and individual differences in the experience of mental disorder, and the associated disruptions to social and emotional function.
+Our current projects focus on depression and anxiety, with research that embraces individual differences in the experience of mental health disorders, and the associated disruptions to social and emotional function.